ndd21/PHYS281/docs/exercises.md

         # get indices of x-array with the [a, b] range
         idx = np.argwhere((x > a) & (x < b))

-        # fill in indicies with a triangle
+        # fill in indices with a triangle
         vals[idx] = C - np.abs(grad * (x[idx] - mid))

         return vals